 You don’t have to increase spending to improve cybersecurity, but every business can be more strategic about what they spend where.

-Small and medium-sized businesses (SMBs) aren’t as protected from cyber threats as they should be.
-Although larger corporations have more data for cyber criminals to take advantage of, SMBs are less likely to have up-to-date cybersecurity defenses, making them tempting – and easy – targets for hackers.
+Small and medium-sized businesses (SMEs) need to improve cybersecurity.
+They aren’t as protected from cyber threats as they should be.
+Although larger corporations have more data for cyber criminals to take advantage of, SMEs are less likely to have up-to-date cybersecurity defenses, making them tempting – and easy – targets for hackers.

-Because SMBs are easier targets, you may feel the need to invest heavily in the right infrastructure to protect your private information.
-Although cybersecurity is a must, a good strategy doesn’t have to drain your budget; managed services can be a predictable, plannable, and affordable cost.
-Your MSP can help protect your business and support a stronger strategy that includes:
+Because SMEs are easier targets, you may feel the need to invest heavily in the right infrastructure to protect your private information.
+Although improving cybersecurity is a must, a good strategy doesn’t have to drain your budget; managed services can be a predictable, plannable, and affordable cost.
+Your MSP can help improve cybersecurity and protect your business and support a stronger strategy that includes:

 You’d be surprised how many systems are still running on outdated, unlicensed, or unpatched software.
 This leaves businesses completely open to attack, as critical upgrades to prevent data breaches must be installed to protect your organization.
 Hackers will take advantage of these vulnerabilities in your infrastructure.